JamesMHarmon/optima/README.md

 * **Ancillary Heads** - While Alpha Zero incorporated a single network with two output heads, policy and value, Optima has introduced additional outputs as well as improvements.
 First, the policy head is shortened with its dense layers removed, this allows the policy to work directly with the logits from the convolutional layers.
 This means that the policy head is more general and spatially aware as all outputs, regardless of location, utilize the same weights.
 Second, additional heads like the moves left head allow the agent to predict how many more actions are needed until the end of the episode.
 This allows the agent to steer the games towards a quick and decisive win as opposed to needlessly drawing the game out.

+* **Policy Softmax Temp** - Adds temperature to the policy to which acts as a regularization affect and prevents the natural feedback loop which will sharpen a random policy.

 ## Performance

 Optima is designed with performance as a first class concern.
 Deep Learning and especially Reinforcement Learning are known to be extremely computationally expensive.
 Some have estimated a single training run of Alpha Zero could require 500k GPU Hours costing millions of dollars in compute.
 Other similar open source projects may require around 20k GPU hours per run.
 Optima has mastered these games in less than 5k GPU hours.
 For example, achieving perfect play on a test-bed like Connect4 is done on a single consumer grade RTX 2080 TI GPU in under an hour.